Entering the darkness. (Or possibly leaving it.)Original Photo © d26b73, d26b73 on Flickr.

 The question became “why, then, do I believe my own situation – which is better than this extreme I’m imagining – has less value?”

 The only sensible answer is that my perspective is skewed.
-It’s wrong.
-I don’t need to trust it.
+My feelings about myself are wrong, and I don’t need to trust them.

 And that means there is value in my current situation, and I just need to find it.

 I certainly don’t have any easy answers for how to do this.
 But even the smallest possible reason to hope can be enough.

 It’s possible to move from “my life is not worth living” to “I don’t have everything I want… but my life has value to me.”

 Check out the Book for Anxious Humans, which explores anxiety and happiness through embarrassing real-life stories, fantasy fiction, interesting discussion and badly-drawn graphs.